chrisichris/ybuilder/README.markdown

 `ybuilder` comes with the ant.jar and the maven-ant.jar on the classpath if you need other tasks then put their jars in the `lib/ybuilder/extlib` directory.
 `ybuilder` will pick them up from there.

+##Building ybuilder from source

+The main sourcode is in `ybuilder/core` dir.

+To build it use:

+    java -Xmx512M -cp "lib/unmanaged/*" yeti.lang.compiler.yeti project_ybuilder.yeti clean, jary